 - Water servicing will be provided by a single 150mm diameter service connection to the existing 200mm diameter watermain infrastructure within Ste-Cécile Street.
 Fire protection can be provided from the existing fire hydrants on Ste-Cecile. - The proposed building will be serviced by a single 150mm diameter sanitary sewer which will connect to the existing 375mm diameter sanitary sewer in Ste-Cécile Street.
-The sanitary flows from the building will be pumped to the proposed sanitary service and the existing sanitary sewer has adequate capacity for the proposed development.

-- The proposed building will be serviced by a 200mm diameter storm service which will connect to the existing 450mm diameter storm sewer in Ste-Cécile Street.
-The rearyard landscaped amenity area will be serviced by a 250mm diameter storm sewer which will connect to the existing 600mm diameter storm sewer in Ste-Cécile Street. - Quantity control of stormwater will be provided by flow-controlled roof drains to attenuate flows and surface storage with an inlet control device.
-The allowable release rate for the site is 16.2 L/s and the post-development stormwater release rates are 11.2 L/s and 16.2 L/s for the 5-year and 100-year events respectively. - Quality control of stormwater is not expected for development. - An overland flow route will be provided to Ste-Cécile Street. - Erosion and sediment control measures will be required during construction.
+The sanitary flows from the building will be pumped to the proposed sanitary service and the existing sanitary sewer has adequate capacity for the proposed development. - The proposed building will be serviced by a 200mm diameter storm service which will connect to the existing 450mm diameter storm sewer in Ste-Cécile Street.
+The rear yard landscaped amenity area will be serviced by a 250mm diameter storm sewer which will connect to the existing 600mm diameter storm sewer in Ste-Cécile Street. - Quantity control of stormwater will be provided by flow-controlled roof drains and an inlet control device to attenuate storm flows from the site.
+The allowable release rate from the site was calculated at 12.0 L/s and the post-development stormwater release rates were calculated to be 7.6 L/s, 9.1 L/s, and 14.1 L/s for the 2-year, 5-year, and 100-year events respectively.
+The post-development 100-year release rate was attenuated to the best level of effort and exceeds the allowable release rate by 2.1 L/s which will have negligible impacts on the city system. - Quality control of stormwater is not expected for development. - An overland flow route will be provided to Ste-Cécile Street. - Erosion and sediment control measures will be required during construction.